AzureAD/azure-activedirectory-library-for-android/README.md

     ```

 5. Register your WEBAPI service app in Azure Active Directory (AAD).
 If you're not sure what a tenant is or how you would get one, read [What is a Microsoft Azure AD tenant](http://technet.microsoft.com/library/jj573650.aspx)? or [Sign up for Microsoft Azure as an organization](http://www.windowsazure.com/en-us/manage/services/identity/organizational-account/).
 These docs should get you started on your way to using Windows Azure AD.
-6.
   * NOTE: You need to write down the APP ID URI for the next steps

-6. Register your client native app at AAD
+6. Register your client native app at AAD.
 Select webapis in the list and give permission to previously registered WebAPI.
 If you need help with this step, see: [Register the REST API Service Windows Azure Active Directory](https://github.com/AzureADSamples/WebAPI-Nodejs/wiki/Setup-Windows-Azure-AD)
   * NOTE: You will need to write down the clientId and redirectUri parameters for the next steps.
 7. Create an instance of AuthenticationContext at your main Activity.
 The details of this call are beyond the scope of this README, but you can get a good start by looking at the [Android Native Client Sample](https://github.com/AzureADSamples/NativeClient-Android).
 Below is an example:

     ```Java
     // Authority is in the form of https://login.windows.net/yourtenant.onmicrosoft.com mContext = new AuthenticationContext(MainActivity.this, authority, true); // This will use SharedPreferences as            default cache
     ```
   * NOTE: mContext is a field in your activity

 8. Copy this code block to handle the end of AuthenticationActivity after user enters credentials and receives authorization code:

     ```Java